harshkushwaha7x/Credit-Card-Fraud-Detection/README.md

 ## ✨ Summary

-This project aims to detect fraudulent credit card transactions using machine learning models such as Logistic Regression, Random Forest, and XGBoost.
-It demonstrates how data preprocessing, feature scaling, and model evaluation can be used to build a robust fraud detection system.
-The dataset used is highly imbalanced, and techniques like SMOTE are employed to handle class imbalance effectively.
+This project aims to detect fraudulent credit card transactions using machine learning models.
+After comparing 27+ models using LazyPredict (including Logistic Regression, Random Forest, XGBoost, SVC, and more), Logistic Regression was selected as the final deployed model.
+The dataset used is highly imbalanced (0.172% fraud rate), and RandomUnderSampler was employed to handle class imbalance in the training data while maintaining the original distribution in the test set for realistic evaluation.

 ---